 Erica Lewis (614) 249-0184

-COLUMBUS, Ohio — Nationwide Financial Services, Inc. (NYSE: NFS), a leading provider of long-term savings and retirement products, today reported first quarter 2008 net income of $44.5 million, or $0.32 per diluted share, compared with first quarter 2007 net income of $208.3 million, or $1.42 per diluted share.
+COLUMBUS, Ohio — Nationwide Financial Services, Inc. (NYSE: NFS), a leading provider of long-term savings and retirement products, today reported first quarter 2007 net income of $203.2 million, or $1.38 per diluted share, compared with first quarter 2006 net income of $142.3 million, or $0.93 per diluted share.
 Included in the current quarter’s net income was a $45.5 million, or $0.31 per diluted share, gain on the sale of The 401(k) Company.
 As a result of the sale, results of operations for The 401(k) Company and the associated gain on sale are both reflected as discontinued operations.

 Highlights from the quarter: